apolloraines/LoreTokens/questions.md

 Some poor OpenAI engineer: “Why does ChatGPT keep using em dashes?”

 Apollo - “Because you never told the AI: PUNCTUATION.EMDASH:[usage_limit=0>>style_rules,ENFORCED]”
-- If they had: A LoreToken for style rules - Stored in a SAIQL style DB - Loaded at runtime as Cognitive DNA - they could have just flipped the “no em dash” flag and hot-swapped the behavior without retraining or prompt duct tape.
+- If they had: A LoreToken for style rules - Stored in a SAIQL DB - Loaded at runtime as Cognitive DNA - they could have just flipped the “no em dash” flag and hot-swapped the behavior without retraining or prompt duct tape.

 ### Instead we got:
 - ChatGPT: I love em dashes — they’re great — I will never stop —